21 June 2019 ............... Length about 5,000 words (39,000 bytes).

 - Variations in the algorithm; how to deal with worst case ordering of

 judgements e.g. a rogue marker; or an unusual object; or one wrong judgement

 - The need for multiple outputs from the marker, at least in some cases; and

 how to make a much more efficient UI for this.

 - How to handle multiple inputs from one learner product as in Plimmer's

-A paper on requirements might really be contribution ....
+A paper on requirements might be a real contribution –

-With hindsight, I would now (March 2019) recommend that software for APR is
+With hindsight, I would now (March 2019) recommend that software for APR be

 - The display part of the user interface.